GeekTrainer/learn-vue/2-dynamic-rendering/4-exercise-conditional-rendering.md

-Let's update our display to highlight items which are almost sold out, and show the appropriate buttons to book a trip.
-If the trip offers early bird we will set the button text appropriately, otherwise prompt the user to book now.
-If there are fewer than 10 seats available we'll display a message saying the class is almost sold out.
+Let's update your display to highlight items which are almost sold out, and show the appropriate buttons to book a trip.
+If the trip offers early bird, you will set the button text appropriately, otherwise prompt the user to book now.
+If there are fewer than 10 seats available you'll display a message saying the class is almost sold out.

 ## Add the code to update the display